Cody Dalton

 Whether interviewing our student athletes about their accomplishments, creating graphics online to highlight accomplishments, putting together highlight videos and taking photos of our teams or even serving as PA announcer for our athletic events, Dalton has prided himself in making sure that the junior college athletic experience at CVCC is one remembered by all Red Hawk student athletes.

-In July 2019, Dalton was tabbed to lead the new Red Hawk Esports program.
-Since that time, more than 50 student athletes have been involved in the program.
-In the spring of 2021, three Red Hawks made the NJCAA All-Academic team (3.5 GPA or higher) — the most of any college in the nation and five were nominated for awards through the PlayVS competition platform.
+In July 2019, Dalton was tabbed to lead the new Red Hawk Esports program - establishing the first junior college esports team in North Carolina.
+Since that time, more than 90 student athletes have been involved in the program.

 On Jan.
 13, 2023, Dalton was voted as the chair of the NJCAAE's Sportsmanship committee after serving on the committee for the previous two semesters.
-Dalton also serves on the Catawba County Sports Hall of Fame committee.
+Dalton also serves in several other leadership roles across his various positions, including the Catawba County Sports Hall of Fame committee, Assistant SID for Region 10, College Sports Communicators (CSC) Two-Year Cabinet and Voice of Intercollegiate Esports (VOICE) Directors Advisory Council.

 In 2020, Dalton created the first-ever Catawba Valley athletic podcast "Let's Talk Hawks," which highlights current and former student athletes and coaches.